Patient-Matched and Bio-integrative Orthopedic Implant Solutions

 Over the past 40 years, bioceramic materials have proven very attractive bone graft substitutes, with beta-tricalcium phosphate (β-TCP) and hydroxyapatite (HA) being some of the most preferred due to their osteoconductive and osteoinductive properties.

-While the two are sometimes mistaken for one another due to their chemical similarities, β-TCP has been proven to have superior properties compared to HA in terms of cell-mediated resorption and osteoconductivity several times.
+While the two are sometimes mistaken for one another due to their chemical similarities, β-TCP has been proven to have superior properties compared to HA in terms of cell-mediated resorption and osteoconductivity.
 As a result, β-TCP has been widely used for filling and reconstructing bony defects in orthopedic surgery and spinal fusion.

 Furthermore, the resorption rate and mechanical properties of the β-TCP bone graft substitute can be controlled via its 3D printed design to ensure structural stability during bone healing.